-Alum Chine is the second of three Blue Flag ‘Chine’ Beaches running west from Bournemouth.
+Alum Chine Beach is the second of three Blue Flag ‘Chine’ Beaches running west from Bournemouth.
 A chine is a narrow ravine through the cliff formed by a river.
-During the Victorian era, when Bournemouth first became a seaside resort, these chine, which act as access points to the beach were transformed into parks.
+During the Victorian era, when Bournemouth first became a seaside resort, these chines, which act as access points to the beach, were transformed into parks.

 History of Alum Chine

-Alum Chine is one mile west of Bournemouth along the Prom by foot/bike or on the land train.
-By road, it is 2 miles along W Cliff Road/Alumhurst Road (I usually park on W Cliff Road and walk through the Chine).
-During the summer, Breezer Buses No 70 and 80 run along the coast road and stop at Alum Chine.
+Alum Chine is a mile west of Bournemouth along the Prom by foot/bike or on the land train.
+By road, it is 2 miles along West Cliff Road/Alumhurst Road.

 Access